Cookware and bakeware: Glass-ceramic

 Glass ceramic is used to make products such as Corningware and Pyroflam, which have many of the best properties of both glass and ceramic cookware.
 While Pyrex can shatter if taken between extremes of temperature too rapidly, glass-ceramics can be taken directly from deep freeze to the stove top.
 Their very low coefficient of thermal expansion makes them less prone to thermal shock.

 Stone

 A natural stone can be used to diffuse heat for indirect grilling or baking, as in a baking stone or pizza stone, or the French pierrade.

 Silicone

 Silicone bakeware is light, flexible and able to withstand sustained temperatures of 220 °C (428 °F).
 It melts around 500 °C (930 °F), depending upon the fillers used.
 Its flexibility is advantageous in removing baked goods from the pan.
-This rubbery material should not to be confused with the silicone resin used to make hard, shatterproof children's dishware, which is not suitable for baking.
+This rubbery material should not be confused with the silicone resin used to make hard, shatterproof children's dishware, which is not suitable for baking.